 Criteria: Educational Associate membership of BIAZA is open to registered educational institutions with links to, or an interest in, zoos and aquariums and their work.
 These can operate on a local, national or global basis.
 It is anticipated that many may seek membership for a department or part of a department or for individual members of staff.
 Please note that indiviuals must be permanent members of staff and be named.
 Educational facilities holding live exotic animal collections but that do not hold a zoo licence must be inspected as part of the application process no more than three months in advance of applying for membership.
 If accepted they will then be inspected every three years.

-- Publications: receive copies of membership magazine BIAZA News and our Annual Report
+- Publications: receive copies of BIAZA publications including our Annual Report

 - Website: full access to the membership area of the BIAZA website.